hirosystems/platform-template-nft-marketplace-dapp/README.md

 A full-featured NFT marketplace built on the Stacks blockchain, allowing users to mint, list, and trade NFTs using either STX or other fungible tokens as payment.
 This project demonstrates how to build decentralized applications (dApps) using Clarity smart contracts and Next.js.

+By following this guide, you can have a working NFT marketplace live on the Stacks blockchain in minutes!

 ## Features

 - Mint NFTs to user wallets